Effects of Hurricane Georges in Cuba: Aftermath

 Already suffering from food shortages due to a five-month drought, President Fidel Castro announced that the government would supply people under the age of 14 and those over 60, which accounts for roughly 36% of Cuba's population, with extra food aid.
 An estimated 156,000 tonnes of food was set aside for this action and the food was worth several million dollars.
 People who qualified for the aid would receive 4.4 lb of rice and peas if they lived in western Cuba and 6.6 lb if they lived in eastern Cuba per month until July 1999.
-The United Nations World Food Program provided $20.5 million in aid for both the effects of the drought and Georges.
+The United Nations World Food Programme provided $20.5 million in aid for both the effects of the drought and Georges.
 By December, the Cuban Government requested $90 million to help recover from the hurricane and drought.
 By this time, about $40 million had already been set aside for the same reason.
 The Cuban Red Cross supplied shelter for more than 92,000 residents and supplied them with hygiene kits, food, water, and other relief materials.

 On December 18, 1998, the United Nations launched a large-scale rehabilitation effort in Cuba.
 Roughly $14 million was spent on housing and infrastructure reconstruction and repair; this portion of the project consisted of reconstruction of homes, schools, businesses, hospitals, irrigation and the water system.
 Another $1.1 million was used to inform and protect residents against post-storm diseases.
 The largest part of the effort involved jump-starting agriculture and fisheries.
 Roughly $50.4 million was provided to reconstruct fishing vessels, purchase new tools and gear.
 By mid-February 1999, the Governments of Italy, Germany, Canada and the European Union provided $1 million, $714,000, $50,000, and $510,200 in funds respectively.
 The Government of Israel also supplied agricultural tools.
 The Government of Norway provided $29,100 in water-borne disease prevention funds.
 Through various agencies, the United Nations Office for the Coordination of Humanitarian Affairs provided Cuba with roughly $86 million in disaster funding.